sfield2/Acute-climate-stress/README.md

 ## Data

 Portions of the data used in this research is provided in folder entitled "DATA".
-Sensitive site and ceramic data is not included meaning complete demographic reconstructions cannot be fully replicated.
-However, the data needed to replicate the Match Interval analyses and examples of the cliamte reconstructions are avaialbe.
+Sensitive site and ceramic data is not included.
+As a result complete demographic reconstructions cannot be fully replicated; however, the data needed to replicate the Match Interval analyses and produce example climate reconstructions are avaialbe.

 ## Analysis